elastic/kibana/.github/PULL_REQUEST_TEMPLATE.md

 ### Summary

 Summarize your PR.
-If it includes design elements include a screenshot or gif.
+If it involves visual changes include a screenshot or gif.

 ### Checklist